test-IO/cirro-guides/src/pages/index.md

 ## Support

 We are here to help.
-If you have any questions or issues please don't hesitate to reach out to us via [email](mailto:support@cirro.io).
+If you have any questions or issues please don't hesitate to reach out to us via [email](mailto:support@test.io).

 ## Status

 Please be aware that the Guides are still in development.
-If you find any issues or have any questions, please [open an issue](https://github.com/test-IO/cirro-guides/issues/new/choose) on GitHub.
+If you find any issues or have any questions, please [open an issue](https://github.com/test-IO/testio-guides/issues/new/choose) on GitHub.

 ---

 ## Change Log

-Latest changes to the Cirro Guides:
+Latest changes to the Test IO Guides:

-- May 16, 2023 - Setting up the Cirro Guides.
+- January 22, 2024 - Setting up the Test IO Guides.